 SET (on Windows) on the command line.
 For example:

 If you want to configure unique proxy settings for a workload cluster, you can set

 NO_PROXYas environment variables and then use the Tanzu CLI to create the cluster.
 These variables take precedence over your existing proxy configuration in vSphere with Tanzu.

 Proceed to Create Workload Clusters.
-After you deploy a workload cluster to vSphere you must configure the IP addresses of its control plane endpoint and its nodes to be static, as described in Configure DHCP Reservations for the Control Plane Endpoint and All Nodes (vSphere Only).
+After you deploy a workload cluster to vSphere you must configure its node DHCP reservations and endpoint DNS as described in Configure Node DHCP Reservations and Endpoint DNS Record (vSphere Only).